North East Lincolnshire is in on the journey out of national lockdown.

 Actions you can take to help

 - Keeping your distance.
-This means keeping 2 M between yourself and anyone you don't live with
+This means keeping 2 metres between yourself and anyone you don't live with

 - Paying attention to any COVID safe instructions you're given by staff at the place you're visiting

 - Washing your hands often with soap and water and using hand sanitiser in shops etc.

-- Wearing a face covering, if you're able, on public transport, healthcare settings, shops & where you can't keep a safe 2m from others.
+- Wearing a face covering, if you're able, on public transport, healthcare settings, shops & where you can't keep a safe 2 metres from others.
 Some people genuinely can't cover their face and that's okay too.
 You can find out about exemptions to wearing a face covering and download a card that explains to people why you are not wearing one by visiting our face covering page.

 - Being aware of symptoms and be prepared to self isolate and get a test.